Pithikos/C-Thread-Pool/docs/FAQ.md

 ###Why does wait() use all my CPU?
+Notice: As of 11-Dec-2015 wait() doesn't use polling anymore.
+Instead a conditional variable is being used so in theory there should not be any CPU overhead.

 Normally `wait()` will spike CPU usage to full when called.
 This is normal as long as it doesn't last for more than 1 second.
 The reason this happens is that `wait()` goes through various phases of polling (what is called smart polling).

  * Initially there is no interval between polling and hence the 100% use of your CPU.